Angela Robinson (actress)

 Angela Robinson is an American actress and singer.
-She is best known for playing the role of Veronica Harrington in the Oprah Winfrey Network primetime soap opera The Haves and the Have Nots from May 2013 to July 2021.
+Best known for playing the role of Veronica Harrington in the OWN primetime soap opera The Haves and the Have Nots, winning the Gracie Award for Outstanding Female Actress.
+During her career she acted on Broadway and Off-Broadway productions, working under the direction of Sheldon Epps, Tina Landau, Kathleen Marshall, Gary Griffin.

+Notable Robinson stage roles were as Shug Avery on The Color Purple's U.S. National Tour and as Deena Jones on Dreamgirls' U.S. National Tour.

 Life and career

 Robinson was born and raised in Jacksonville, Florida.
 She graduated from William M. Raines High School in Jacksonville and Florida A&M University in Tallahassee, Florida.
 While in college, she won the crown of Miss Florida A&M University.

-She moved to New York City in 1992 and began acting career on the stage, appearing on Broadway and Off-Broadway productions.
-On Broadway, she performed in The Color Purple, and later appeared in the national touring production.
-Robinson also performed on the national tours of Dreamgirls and The Wizard of Oz.
-On television, she appeared in the episode "Contagious" of Law & Order: Special Victims Unit in 2005.
+She moved to New York City in 1992 and began acting career on the stages.
+In 1995 she appeared on Dreamgirls as Deena Jones at the Paper Mill Playhouse in Millburn, New Jersey.
+In 1997 she was cast in the original Broadway production of Play On! directed by Sheldon Epps.
+Between 1998 and 1999 Robinson was cast in The Wizard of Oz U.S. National Tour acting with Mickey Rooney and Eartha Kitt.
+During the same years, she performed at TheatreFest at Montclair State University with Ruth Brown and Carol Woods.